depp/later-darker/README.md

 python3 -m pip install jinja2
 ```

+## Build

+To build with Visual Studio, open the project folder with Visual Studio.

+In Visual Studio, run **Project** → **Configure later-darker**.
+This will run the CMake configuration step and fetch the vcpkg dependencies.
+You can now select a target and run.

 ## Debugging

 In Visual Studio, go to **Debug** → **Debug and Launch Settings for later-darker**.
 This will bring up the `launch.vs.json` file.
 Add an `"args"` property to the configuration: